hupe13/extensions-leaflet-map-testing/README.md

 ## Description

-Tests for including Leaflet Plugins in the Wordpress Plugin leaflet-map
+Tests for the Wordpress Plugin <a href="https://wordpress.org/plugins/extensions-leaflet-map/">Extensions Leaflet Map</a>

 This code is changed from time to time and may (or may not) be published in the plugin Extensions Leaflet Map.
 Testers are welcome and new ideas too.